Barbados: World Trade Organization, European Commission, CARIFORUM

-The Double Taxation Relief (CARICOM) Treaty 1994

-On 6 July 1994, at the Sherbourne Conference Centre, St. Michael, Barbados, representatives of eight countries signed the Double Taxation Relief (CARICOM) Treaties 1994.
-The countries which were represented were: Antigua and Barbuda, Belize, Grenada, Jamaica, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, and Trinidad and Tobago.

-On 19 August 1994, a representative of the Government of Guyana signed a similar treaty.

 Military and law enforcement

 The Barbados Defence Force has roughly 800 members.
 Within it, service members aged 14 to 18 years make up the Barbados Cadet Corps.
-The defence preparations of the island nation are closely tied to defence treaties with the United Kingdom, the United States, and the People's Republic of China.
+The defence preparations of the island nation are closely tied to defence treaties with the United Kingdom, the United States, the People's Republic of China, and other eastern Caribbean countries.

 The Barbados Police Service is the sole law enforcement agency on the island of Barbados.

 Administrative divisions

 Barbados is divided into 11 parishes: